lowRISC/opentitan/hw/ip/aes/doc/_index.md

     3. MixColumns Transformation: Each of the four columns of the state are considered as polynomials over GF(2^8) and individually multiplied with another fixed polynomial.
     4. AddRoundKey Transformation: The round key is XORed with the output of the MixColumns operation and stored back into the State register.
        The 128-bit round key itself is extracted from the current value in the Full Key register.

     In parallel, the full key used for the next round is computed on the fly using the key expand module.

+    _If running in CTR mode, the counter module iteratively updates the IV in parallel to the cipher core performing encryption/decryption.
+    Internally, the counter module uses one 16-bit counter, meaning it requires 8 clock cycles to increment the 128-bit counter value stored in the IV register.
+    Since the counter value is used in the first round only, and since the encryption/decryption of a single block takes 12/14/16 cycles, the iterative counter implementation does not affect the throughput of the AES unit._
-1. Finally, the AES unit performs the final encryption/decryption round in which the MixColumns operation is skipped.
+1. Finally, the AES cipher core performs the final encryption/decryption round in which the MixColumns operation is skipped.
-   The output of this final round is forwarded to the output register in the CSRs and not stored back into the State register.
+   The output is forwarded to the output register in the CSRs but not stored back into the State register.
+   The internal State register is cleared to zero.

+   _Depending on the cipher mode, the output of the final round is potentially XORed with either the value in the IV registers (CBC decryption) or the value stored in the previous input data register (CTR mode), before being forwarded to the output register in the CSRs.
+   If running in CBC mode, the IV registers are updated with the output data (encryption) or the value stored in the previous input data register (decryption)._

 Having separate registers for input, output and internal state prevents the extraction of intermediate state via TL-UL bus interface and allows to overlap reconfiguration with operation.
 While the AES unit is performing encryption/decryption, the processor can safely write the next input data block into the CSRs or read the previous output data block from the CSRs.